 LDRS 202 - Leadership in American Government and Society (3 Credit Hours)

 An interdisciplinary examination of civic leadership and ethics in America from the founding of the country to the present.
 The first part of the course will focus on the establishment of the basic frameworks of citizen-leadership through creation and implementation of central documents of governance, including the Declaration of Independence, the Constitution, the Federalist Papers, and the Emancipation Proclamation.
 Subsequent parts of the course will use selected case studies from different eras to illustrate how the founding documents have guided different types of American leaders in defending and advancing America's fundamental principles amidst the needs of changing times.
 The course will draw on appropriate sources from Leadership Studies, Political Science, History, African-American Studies, and other disciplines.
 It will include an exercise in experiential learning and conclude with an examination of challenges facing the United States and her leaders today and how her founding ideals and documents can assist in meeting them.

-New!
-MSL Advisor & Leadership Certificate Advisor Emails
+MSL Advisor & Leadership Certificate Advisor Emails Are Listed Below!

-Brand new this semester for our graduate students is a new way to connect for advising.
-For questions about your program and course of study, please contact your advisor through their new emails: The Master of Science in Leadership Program and the Graduate Certificate Programs.
-For general questions, please contact email@example.com.
+For our graduate students, we have a new way to connect for advising.
+For questions about your program and course of study, please contact your advisor through program specific emails:

 ROTC Fulfillment Program

 To see updated Fall 2021 course information for the ROTC Fulfillment Program, click here.